 The real goal of A Course in Miracles is to restore cause and effect to its rightful place.
 Cause lies in the mind and the physical world – from our bodies to other bodies to the weather to the sea to the distant stars – are merely effects that witness to what is happening in the mind.

-As our mind heals – which is to say as it accepts its responsibility as a decision-maker that is choosing to think either with or against God – the real fruit is inner peace.
+As our mind heals – which is to say as it accepts its responsibility as a decision-maker that is choosing to think either with or against God, or Love – the real fruit is inner peace.
 That might show up as a miraculous deliverance from a fatal cancer diagnosis.
 But it might also show up as the grace to simply accept the cancer because the cancer is not real.
 So there is nothing to get worked up about.
 There is never anything to get worked up about.

 But in terms of miracles, the miracle is always about the shift in our thinking from ego to Christ, from little self to God.
-It has no other goal; and really, healing needs no other.
+It has no other goal; and really, physical healing needs no other.